The Queen’s horses and the Royal Stables

 The mounted Royal Gard Hussar Regiment escorts the carriages for these events, and especially the official reception of new ambassadors, which takes place several times a year, is a great sight.

 The white horses drawing the Royal Coach are Kladrubers from the Czech Republic.
-The first horses of that race came to the Royal Stables in 1994 on the suggestion by His Royal Highness Prince Henrik.
+The first horses of that race came to the Royal Stables in 1994 on the suggestion by the late Royal Highness, Prince Henrik.

 The beautiful white horses are not born white – they change from their dark colour to white when they are six-seven years old.
 They have drawn coaches for princely families of Europe for centuries, and since 1994 do so again for the Danish Royal Family.